Sustainability

 Paladin is committed to the core principle of delivering value through sustainable development and aims to promote sustainable business practices by integrating climate-related risks and opportunities into our governance, strategy and risk management process.

-We will provide safe, clean, affordable and reliable energy, thereby displacing more emissions intensive energy sources and helping drive the global energy transition to a carbon-free, sustainable future.
+We will provide safe, clean, affordable and reliable energy, thereby displacing more emissions intensive energy sources and helping drive the global energy transition to a low-carbon, sustainable future.

 The provision of clean uranium energy supplied by Paladin to nuclear facilities to produce electricity is one of the most effective ways to meet the challenge of achieving the greenhouse gas reduction goals set by the Paris Agreement and Glasgow Climate Pact.